Ali Kadam Upazila

-Alikadam (আলিকদম) is an upazila of Bandarban District in the Division of Chittagong, Bangladesh.
+Alikadam (আলিকদম) is an upazila of Bandarban District in Chattogram Division, Bangladesh.

 Geography

-Ali Kadam is located at 21.6667°N 92.3056°E. It has 4,923 households and a total area of 885.78 km2.
+Ali Kadam is located at 21.6667°N 92.3056°E. It has 9,422 households and a total area of 885.77 km2.
+It is bordered by Lama upazila to the north, Thanchi upazila to the east, Rakhine State of Myanmar to the south and Naikhongchhari upazila to the west.

 At the boundary with Thanchi Upazila, the 35 km Alikadam-Thanchi Road ascends hill Dim Pahar, making it one of the highest motorable roads in Bangladesh.